Automatic for the People: Background and recording

 What would become Automatic for the People had its origins in the mixing sessions for R.E.M.'s previous album Out of Time, held at Paisley Park Studios in December 1990.
 There, demos for "Drive", "Try Not to Breathe", and "Nightswimming" were recorded.
 After finishing promotional duties for Out of Time, the members of R.E.M. began formal work on their next album.
 Starting the first week of June 1991, guitarist Peter Buck, bassist Mike Mills, and drummer Bill Berry met several times a week in a rehearsal studio to work on new material.
 Once a month they would take a week-long break.
 The musicians would often trade instruments: Buck would play mandolin, Mills would play piano or organ, and Berry would play bass.
 Buck explained that writing without drums was productive for the band members.
 The band, intent on delivering an album of harder-rocking material after Out of Time, made an effort to write some faster rock songs during rehearsals, but came up with less than a half-dozen prospective songs in that vein.

 The musicians recorded the demos in their standard band configuration.
 According to Buck, the musicians recorded about 30 songs.
 Lead singer Michael Stipe was not present at these sessions; instead, the band gave him the finished demos at the start of 1992.
 Stipe described the music to Rolling Stone early that year as "[v]ery mid-tempo, pretty fucking weird [...]
 More acoustic, more organ-based, less drums".
 In February, R.E.M. recorded another set of demos at Daniel Lanois' Kingsway Studios in New Orleans.

 The group decided to create finished recordings with co-producer Scott Litt at Bearsville Studios in Woodstock, New York, starting on March 30.
 The band recorded overdubs in Miami and New York City.
 String arrangements were recorded in Atlanta.
 After recording sessions were completed in July, the album was mixed at Bad Animals Studio in Seattle.
+"The countermelody I sing on "Try Not to Breathe" is one of my favorites because everybody else left," Mills explained in 2023.
+"I'm in the studio and looking in the control room — I know there's something that's going to be good in this spot of the song.
+I try all these different things and I'm not finding it.
+And then I hit the right thing and I locked eyes with Scott McCaughey from 40 feet away.
+We just both knew that was the direction.
+It was very thrilling to have that moment."
+Seattle-based McCaughey spent time with the band while they were at Bad Animals Studio.